StrangeBeeCorp/docs/docs/thehive/setup/installation/step-by-step-guide.md

     If you chose to store files on the local filesystem:

-    1. Ensure permission of the folder
+    1. Ensure thehive user has permissions on the destination folder

         ```bash
         chown -R thehive:thehive /opt/thp/thehive/files